yshmarov/yshmarov.github.io/_posts/2023-03-17-rails-best-practices.md

 - `app/operations` for working with (`Book::GenerateBarcode`)
 - `app/interactors` for extracting logical sequences (`if Book::GenerateBarcode.success? ?
 Twilio::SendSms`)

-I will be adding more to the list.
+🤔💭 I will be adding more to the list, if I remember something.